-4.14.3 Impacts to the Goebel Park Complex and to Resources Within the Area park/recreational use.
-The following sections also identify how each resource area will be potentially impacted by such alterations within and adjacent to the Goebel Park Complex.
+4.14.3 Impacts to the Goebel Park Complex and to Resources Within the Area

 The 2012 FONSI documented 2.59 acres of permanent right-of-way impacts to Goebel Park/Kenney Shields Park for Selected Alternative I and included an environmental commitment to complete the Section 6(f) conversion with approval by NPS.
 No additional work to fulfill this commitment occurred prior to the development of this supplemental EA.